isomerpages/imh-ac/_research/Upcoming Research/See What's Coming Up!.md

 </div>
 <p><strong>Systematic Review on Autistic Meltdowns, Shutdowns and Overwhelm</strong>
 </p>
-<p>A research team from IMH is conducting a systematic review to better understand
+<p>A researcher from IMH is conducting a systematic review to better understand
 autistic meltdowns, shutdowns, and overwhelm.
 To ensure that their work reflects real experiences and perspectives, they are looking for 1-2 eligible individuals to join their research team to help with the interpretation